-Without qualifying our opinion, we draw attention to Note 1(a)(vi) in the financial report which indicates that the Group incurred net cash outflows from operating activities of \$720,449 during the year ended 30 June 2019.
+Without qualifying our opinion, we draw attention to Note 1(a)(vi) in the financial report which indicates that the Group incurred a loss of \$775,551 during the year ended 30 June 2020.
 As stated in Note 1(a)(vi), these events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.